 Shadow of the Tomb Raider runs terribly on the Lenovo Yoga 7i.
 The game is too choppy even at the lowest graphical settings.
 The Core i7 will only perform slightly better, not enough to make it playable.

 The Lenovo Yoga 7i has excellent thermal and noise handling.
 The keyboard is cool when idle and only gets slightly warm under load, not enough to cause discomfort.
 The fan is noticeable under load, but it isn't annoying as it's mostly the sound of heavy airflow rather than a high-pitch whine.
 It's worth noting that the posted numbers are measurements taken in the default Balanced power profile.
 The keyboard deck gets to 43°C (109.4°F) in Performance mode, which is noticeably hotter but still not uncomfortable, and fan noise increases only slightly, up to 45.5 dBA.

 The Lenovo Yoga 7i has great performance over time.
-The CPU gets hot and throttles under load, losing a noticeable amount of performance during heavy, sustained workloads.
-On the other hand, the GPU remains relatively cool and doesn't throttle.
+The CPU gets hot and throttles under load.
+The performance loss isn't noticeable when performing light productivity tasks; it's only noticeable when performing a demanding task for an extended period.
 The Intel Core i7 will likely throttle more.

 The Lenovo Yoga 7i has a few pre-installed software applications, including:

 The Lenovo Yoga 7i 2-in-1 14 has a fingerprint sensor on the keyboard deck below the right arrow key.
 It lets you log into Windows quickly, authorize purchases in the Windows Store, and auto-fill passwords on supported websites.
 The display supports pen input, but depending on the model and region, you may have to buy the stylus separately.
 Lenovo sells one, though any Wacom AES stylus will work.